 7. Use Trending Technology

 Show you haven’t just thrown up a website and forgotten it exists.
 Pay attention to trending design methods and implement changes as needed.
-Add exciting content that aligns with your brand voice and mission as a company.
+Add exciting content with animated icon that aligns with your brand voice and mission as a company.

 Pay attention to the way people interact online and how it changes with time.
 Incorporate voice search, social media interaction and augmented reality.